 Final Word On My Black Pug Is Turning Brown

 The skin can wreak havoc on your dog’s fur, so it’s important to limit their time in the sun.
-Unfortunately, there’s not a lot you can do about your Pug’s black fur turning black.
+Unfortunately, there’s not a lot you can do about your Pug’s black fur turning brown from the sun.

 One of the best things you can do is make sure that you’re bathing your Pug on a regular basis using a high-quality shampoo.
 This will help protect their fur as much as possible.